History of Brasenose College, Oxford: Foundation and early history

+Brasenose Hall and Stamford migration

-The first reference to a "Brasenose Hall" is found in the forged charter of 1219, occupying at that time only one small part of the current site.
-It was recorded in 1278 as having four scholars, although over the next fifty years it was to acquire some corporate strength.
-The name "Brasenose" is thought to originate from a brass–lead door knocker in the shape of leopard (or lion) head; the nose-shaped door knocker of which one version now hangs above the high table of the main hall of Brasenose College.
+Brasenose Hall was a building on the medieval Schools Street in central Oxford, now the west side of Radcliffe Square.
+Its location is now part of the site of the current front quadrangle of Brasenose College.
+The building was bought by the chancellor of the university in 1261 and is first mentioned by name in 1278, when it had four schools or lecture rooms.
+The name "Brasenose" is thought to originate from a brass–lead door knocker in the shape of a leopard (or lion) head.
 An alternative theory is that the name is a corruption of brasenhuis (brewhouse), but this is not widely accepted, although the college did have its own brewhouse up until 1889.
-This theory is believed to date back only to 1837.
+The brewhouse theory is believed to date back only to 1837.